YevhenButkoDev/CaptionPilot/README.md

 ## 🚀 Overview

-**Inst Automation** is a cutting-edge desktop application that revolutionizes social media management through AI-powered automation.
+**CaptionPilot** is a cutting-edge desktop application that revolutionizes social media management through AI-powered automation.
 Create, schedule, and publish stunning content across Instagram and Pinterest with intelligent features that save time and maximize engagement.

 ### ✨ Key Features